Website Legal Requirements in Australia: What Legals Does Your Website Need?

 3. Do you sell goods and services through your website?

 If you do, you need to comply with the Australian Consumer Law.
-This legislation is quite specific and stipulates that you have to post clear Terms and Conditions on your website.
+This legislation is quite specific and requires that you post clear Terms and Conditions on your website.
 These should include your refund policy, shipping information, details of the warranty you offer and so on.

 In addition, you also need to include a statement that you comply with the Australian Consumer Law.
 Not all websites sell goods and services, so you might not need to post Terms and Conditions.
-But the ACCC is cracking down on ecommerce sites in Australia and issuing penalties to non-complying websites.
+But the ACCC is cracking down on ecommerce sites in Australia and imposing penalties on non-compliant websites.
 So don’t get caught out if you sell goods and services online.

 OK, that’s the first 3 questions.
-Most websites are covered by these questions and should have a Privacy Policy, Website Disclaimer and possibly Terms and Conditions if they are selling anything online.
+Most websites are covered by these questions and should have a Privacy Policy, a Website Disclaimer and possibly Terms and Conditions if they sell anything online.
 The next 3 questions cover more specific, specialist website types – such as classified advertising sites and sites that post user-generated content.
 So let’s cover those briefly.

 4. Do you allow people to advertise on your website where your visitors deal directly with them?

-These additional terms will make the advertisers agree to take responsibility for any claim lodged against you for their advert, products and services.
+These additional terms will require advertisers to take responsibility for any claim lodged against you for their advert, products or services.
 As an aside, if you have ads on your website that you don’t actively manage, have any contact or have anything to do with, for example, Google ads, on your site, then you don’t need any additional Terms for Advertisers.

 5. Do you allow others to post content on your website other than just simple comments?